USSURATONCACHI/PortalThreeJs_Review/README.md

 ## General

 - On firefox-based browsers there is a hotkey "Ctrl + W" that immideately closes the tab.
-At first i though that game crashes on crouch, but no. I wonder if the tab could override this hotkey.
+At first i though that game crashes on crouch, but no. I wonder if a browser tab could override this hotkey.

+- Also, "Ctrl + S" and "Ctrl + D" are also hotkeys that unfocus the game when pressed.

 - By repeatedly jumping on the radio you evenually push it through the floor.